A truly "global" major experience

 So, if you think any of these options applies to you, you'll want to make that contact as early as possible upon joining the major so that you can avoid running out of time to complete the requirement, especially if you find that your situation doesn't quite cover as much of the requirement as you thought it would, or you need to get your high school to send a transcript, or the department isn't offering placement exams on the timeframe you'd need, etc. We cannot guarantee that you can complete the foreign language requirement in this way if you do not contact the department that teaches that language early enough in your time at UCSB, or if the department changes their process and you're no longer eligible for this option.
 Always check with the department for the most updated information.

-- Native speakers, especially in Chinese and Spanish: this document has directions to follow that will help with this process - click through the slides until you get to the language you speak to see those options.
+- Native speakers of all other languages: this document has directions to follow that will help with this process - click through the slides until you get to the language you speak to see those options.
+If you speak a language not taught at UCSB, you'll want to look to the very last slide.

 Please also reach out to us with any questions you might have about your individual situation in relation to the foreign language requirement.